MCPExplorer

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it provides a 'live snapshot' of the indexed MCP ecosystem, including totals, provenance/transport breakdowns, and top servers.
-It distinguishes from siblings like search_servers or get_server which focus on individual servers.
+The description clearly states the tool provides a 'live snapshot of the indexed MCP ecosystem' with specific data categories (totals, provenance, transport, top-trust lists).
+The verb 'Get' and resource 'ecosystem stats' are unambiguous.
+It distinguishes from siblings which focus on individual servers or configurations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.